artlessconstruct/cloudflare-worker-email-forwarding/README.md

 4. Click the **Create Worker** button
 5. Give the worker a **Name**\
    **HINT:** Multiple email domains may require multiple email workers.
-A name like `email-subaddressing` works for a single email domain or a single configuration shared across multiple domains, but a domain-oriented name like `domain-com-email` or `at-domain-com` is better suited for per-domain configurations.
+A name like `email-forwarding` works for a single email domain or a single configuration shared across multiple domains, but a domain-oriented name like `domain-com-email` or `at-domain-com` is better suited for per-domain configurations.